RoopamTaneja/LBP_Personal_Repo/notes/8_multi_agent_rl.md

 advantage over off-policy algorithms, such as independent DQN, since they use most recent experiences and hence learn from current policies of other agents.

-However most of these algorithms face problem of non-stationarity since they assume other agents as part of the environment which have changing policies and thus make the environment non-stationery.
+However most of these algorithms face problem of non-stationarity since they assume other agents as part of the environment which have changing policies and thus make the environment non-stationary.
 This is a limitation and can be mitigated to some extent by using **CTDE (Centralized Training and Decentralized Execution)**.

 Under CTDE paradigm,
 agents can share information during training to stabilize learning, as long as